 Shipping and packing supplies and how they relate to shipping costs is something every small business shipper must understand if they want to be profitable.
 Shipping supplies, carrier costs, and adequate packaging are a large part of any shipper’s operating budget.
 It’s easy to overlook the wrong sized shipping supplies or go overboard on packing supplies for good that don’t need extra protection.

-If you keep a sharp eye on what your shipping, and use the minimal shipping and packing supplies needed to deliver it in great condition, you’ll reap the benefits on your bottom line.
+If you keep a sharp eye on what you’re shipping and use the minimal shipping and packing supplies needed to deliver it in great condition, you’ll reap the benefits on your bottom line.
 You can also keep your shipping costs low and make tracking inventory easy with ShippingEasy.
 It lets you compare shipping rates among various carriers, select the best shipping option, print labels, track and manage inventory, and more.
 Try it free for 30 days.

 Do you run a shipping operation?
 What packing and shipping choices work best for the goods you ship?
 We’d love to hear your thoughts, questions, and advice to other readers in the comments below.